arudraMS/AMLHack/README.md

 ![](media/29_deploy.PNG)

-## Day 2
+# Day 2

 Today's objective is to tie what was done with R, into leveraging the python SDK.
-We also want to show case Auto ML, as we lean into python, and are now comfortable with the Azure ML Workspace, we can establish an deploy models straight from the portal.
+We also want to show case AutoML, as we lean into python, and are now comfortable with the Azure ML Workspace, we can establish an deploy models straight from the portal.
+There are 2 main modules we want to get through today.
+AutoML and our linear regression notebook.

-### 1. Auto ML
+### 1. AutoML

 Automated machine learning is a process in which the best machine learning algorithm to use for your specific data is selected for you.